Shanghai University of Finance and Economics: History

 The university began as a business program at the Nanjing Advanced Normal School in 1917.
 The program was relocated to Shanghai and became the Shanghai University of Commerce in 1921.

 Over the years the university had evolved.
 By 1928, It was renamed as the School of Commerce of the Central University.
 In 1932, it was split from the Central University and became the National Shanghai College of Commerce.
 In 1950, the institution became the Shanghai College of Finance and Economics.
 The institution adopted its present name the Shanghai University of Finance and Economics in 1985.

 Rankings

-The university had been consistently ranked No. 1 in the “finance and economics” category in 2003, 2004, 2005, 2007 and 2008 by the Chinese university ranking (Netbig).
-According to Tilburg University’s Economics Schools Research Ranking between 2016 and 2020, SUFE ranked 41st in the world, 3rd in Asia and 2nd in mainland China, only after Peking University.
+The university had been consistently ranked No. 1 in the "finance and economics" category in 2003, 2004, 2005, 2007 and 2008 by the Chinese university ranking (Netbig).
+According to Tilburg University's Economics Schools Research Ranking between 2016 and 2020, SUFE ranked 41st in the world, 3rd in Asia and 2nd in mainland China, only after Peking University.
 As of 2021, it ranked the best in China among universities specialized on finance, business, and economics in the recent edition of the recognized Best Chinese Universities Ranking.

-According to Quacquarelli Symonds, SUFE ranks 144th amongst BRICS universities, the top 350 universities in Asia, the top 150 "Accounting & Finance" universities in the world, the top 105 "Economics & Econometrics" universities in the world, the top 201 "Statistics and Operational Research" universities in the world, and the top 451 "Social Sciences and Management" universities in the world.
+According to Quacquarelli Symonds, SUFE ranks 144th amongst BRICS universities, the top 350 universities in Asia.
+It also ranked in the top 64 for "Economics & Econometrics" in the world and the top 101 for "Accounting & Finance" in the world.